pemcg/flickr_cli/README.md

 tag: 35mm Photography
 tag: 35mm Film
 ```
+## Geo-tagging

+There are 2 functions that can be used to geo-tag the photos in Flickr

+### —location

+The `—location` argument can be used to geo-tag the photo based on a text string such as "Winchester cathedral" or “Southampton”.
+This uses the Here API, and so requires a valid here API key in the `keys.py` file.

+### —coords

+The `—coords` argument can be used to geo-tag the photo based on NSEW-based latitude and longitude.
+For example when copied from a dropped pin in Apple Maps: `—coords "51.06612° N, 1.38359° W”`

+Either of these arguments can also be used in-line with the `—add` command as well.

 ## File uploads

 The tool can be used to upload a file if the Flickr uploader is not used